KoalaHealth/baby-black-box-blog/_posts/parents/2021-07-11-oops-that-just-happened-toddler-bites.md

 I had my 6 month old on my lap and my toddler was playing with him.
 A total sweet angel of an older sister.
 I looked away for a moment and CHOMP.
 My little dinosaur of a daughter tried to bite off her brother's finger.
 The poor little guy let out a blood curdling scream and looked at me with the "you-betrayed-me" face.

 Again, my Mama guilt came over me.
-My poor sweet baby body did nothing!
+My poor sweet baby boy did nothing!
 You could see the signs of my daughter's betrayal - a perfect bite mark on his tiny little finger.

 Any other moms have guilt biting stories?
 I am in going through it!